iadvize/nodejs-prometheus-wrapper/README.md

 ## WHY

-The official NodeJS client for prometheus require to have counters, gauges, histograms and summaries in global.
+The official NodeJS client for prometheus requires to transporter the metrics variables in your code (counters, gauges, histograms and summaries).

-This small library allow to control variables just like that: ```require('prometheus-wrapper').get("<counter-name>").inc()```
+This small library allow to control variables from the whole code, by getting the metric by name from whatever module, just like that: ```require('prometheus-wrapper').get("<counter-name>").inc()```

 ## HOW TO